ClickHouse database patterns, query optimization, analytics, and data engineering best practices for high-performance analytical workloads.

 22%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is essentially a table of contents with minimal actionable content in the main file.
-The overview explains concepts Claude already knows, and the 21 sub-skill links lack organization or context about when each applies.
-The inconsistent naming of sub-skills (some numbered, some not) suggests structural issues.
+This skill functions primarily as an index/table of contents with minimal actionable content in the main file.
+The overview explains concepts Claude already knows, and the 21 sub-skill links lack logical grouping or clear organization.
+The inconsistent naming of sub-skills (some numbered, some not) suggests structural issues that would make navigation difficult.

 Suggestions